anBertoli/simple-strings/README.md

 ## Installation

 Library installation requires CMake version 3.10 or higher.
-A convenient setup script is provided to install the library.
-The script is the `setup.sh` file at the root of the project.
+A convenient setup script could be used to easily install the library.
+The script is the `setup.sh` file in project root.
 The script could also be used to test the library before installing it (recommended).
-To install the library run the following command in the root of the directory.
+To install the library run the following command in the root of the project.

 ```shell
 ./setup.sh install
 ```

 The options `--with-exit` could be used to customize the installation.
-If used, the library functions will abort the program in case of allocation errors (if malloc/realloc fail).
-In this case there's no need to check for `ss_err` errors returned from several functions of the library.
+If used, the functions of the library abort the program in case of allocation errors (mainly malloc/realloc failures).
+In this case there's no need to check for `ss_err` errors or NULL values returned from the library functions.

 ```shell
 ./setup.sh install --with-exit